coelacanthdr/backupcraft/README.md

 - macOS with Bash
 - [rcon-cli](https://github.com/Tiiffi/rcon-cli) installed (default path: `/usr/local/bin/rcon-cli`)
 - Access to Minecraft server RCON port
+- know how to find the terminal in macOS and what it is used for
+- A functioning minecraft server and know how to edit server.properties to enable rcon and set rcon password, port and ip

 ---